-Today I’m going to share a MASSIVE blunder that I made with my main client earlier this year just so you can see that it doesn’t matter if you make a mistake, it’s how you respond and deal with it that matters to the client.
-And this was a HUGE mistake!
+Today I’m going to share a MASSIVE blunder that I made with one of my main clients just so you can see that it isn’t so much the mistake that’s the problem, it’s how you respond and deal with that mistake that matters to the client.
+And hold on to your hats and hide behind your fingers, because this was a pretty big and rather embarrassing error!

-On Wednesday 10th June 2009 I left my job to become a full time freelancer.
+On Wednesday 10th June 2009 I left my job to become a full-time freelancer.
 I wish I could say that I screamed “UP YOURS LOSERS!!” as I waved to my previous employers (without using all my fingers) whilst sprinting for the door with the contents of the stationery cupboard, but I didn’t.
-Instead I quietly walked out of the gates into the unknown.
+Instead, I quietly walked out of the gates into the unknown.

 I really like telling you guys how to set up and become Virtual Assistants but I realised recently that it might be nice if you knew a bit more about me.
-So after racking my brain for an inordinate amount of time and deleting some rather incriminating and over-shary details, this is what I’ve come up with… don’t judge me!
+So after racking my brain for an inordinate amount of time and deleting some rather incriminating and over-shary details, this is what I’ve come up with.
+Don’t judge me…